Production Scale-Up for Next Generation Batteries Using Liquefied Gas Electrolytes

 Environmental Sustainability

-The recipient estimates that annual emissions reductions for a 1 MWh grid-battery at 146,000 lbs of CO2.
-This has a substantial benefit to reducing carbon emissions and pollutants to ratepayers, and their ability to curb climate change.
+The recipient estimates annual emissions reductions for a 1 MWh grid-battery at 146,000 lbs of CO2.
+This has a substantial benefit to reducing carbon emissions and pollutants for ratepayers and increases their ability to curb climate change.

 Increase Safety